Edgewater, New Jersey: History

 The late 20th century history of Edgewater was one of change from an industrialized town to a residential one.
 With the closing of the factories, development initially came to Edgewater in the 1960s and grew exponentially in the early 1980s, as developers began projects to convert the industrial sites that had historically led to Edgewater not being considered as an option for development.
 As condominiums were built along the Hudson where industry had formerly operated, the population of Edgewater grew rapidly.
 The population had been mostly in the 4,000 to 5,000 range from 1930 to 1990, then increased by 50% to 7,677 in 2000 and again by 50% to 11,513 in the 2010 Census.
 Borough council members and residents acknowledge that population growth has exacerbated the problem of increased traffic.
 With the transition from industrial to residential, crime statistics were down, with the police chief describing how bar fights between factory workers were commonplace in the early 1970s, while real estate values are up.
 Because of the expense of buying property, some currently refer to Edgewater as part of the Gold Coast.
 A photographic history of Edgewater describes the population and demographics change and its possible consequence this way: Now a good number of residents live on the river in condominiums and rental apartments and town houses on land that was once the province of heavy industry.
 Some see this as the creation of a town divided, with the newcomers living on the east side of River Road by the Hudson River and the old-timers living on the west side of River Road.

 Although the borough is unrecognizable as the industrial town it once was, growing pains have left marks.
 When the old Alcoa plant site from 1916 began to be converted to condominiums, construction was forced to halt for cleanup of industrial contaminants, including excessively high concentrations of PCBs.
 In another case, construction of a condominium/shopping center in south Edgewater was interrupted for six months by safety measures to protect workers from chemical exposure in the lead- and arsenic-riddled soil.
 Next to this structure, behind a chain link fence lies a Superfund site.
 Operational Hess Oil tanks, beside the derelict Alcoa rolling mill, once the second-largest in the world, are a reminder of the borough's industrial phase.
 The building, occupying 1,100,000 square feet (100,000 m2) of space, was designed in 1914 and was used to roll ingots of aluminum into sheets that were used to create everything from toothpaste tubes to aircraft frames, before the facility was abandoned in 1967 due to lack of space needed to expand the facility.

-In June 2022, rapper Lil Tjay was shot multiple times during an attempted robbery, while a second victim was shot in the back.
-Both were expected to survive the incident.
-The alleged shooter was arrested and charged with attempted murder and armed robbery.